ShahJabir/react-demo/README.md

 👉 **Password Generator**: A Password Generator.
 Where you can generate password.

+👉 **Currency Converter**: A currency converter with supported all currency.

 ## <a name="quick-start">🤸 Quick Start</a>

 Follow these steps to set up the project locally on your machine.